ecrane/teamistrano/README.md

 # Teamistrano

-The Teamistrano gem can be used to post deployment notices in Microsoft Teams.
+The Teamistrano gem can be used to post Capistrano deployment notices in Microsoft Teams.

 ## Installation